1ejheinz/Genetic-Dara-Extraction-Basic-Exercise/README.md

 Generate a full personalized genetic health report from your VCF/TSV files.

 ### Author
-Edward J Heinz — based on custom imputed genome analysis, trait curation, and full-lifestyle integration.
+Edward J Heinz — based on example imputed genome analysis, and trait curation.

 ### Features
 - Parses and extracts genotypes from VCF or TSV files